 - a) The carrier is liable for damages sustained in the case of destruction or loss of, damage to, or delay of checked and unchecked baggage, as provided in the following paragraphs: - 1.
 Except as provided below, the liability of the carrier is limited to 1,288 Special Drawing Rights (approximately \$2,350CAD) for each passenger in the case of destruction, loss, damage, or delay of baggage, whether checked or unchecked. - 2.
 Unless the passenger proves otherwise, unchecked baggage, including personal items, shall be considered to be the property of the passenger in possession of the baggage at the time of embarkation. - 3.
-The passenger may make a special declaration that their baggage has a higher value than the carrier's maximum liability.
-If the passenger does so, then the passenger must make this declaration to the carrier at the time of check-in and, if required by the carrier, shall as per Rule 55(F), Excess value declaration charge, pay the supplementary charge to allow for additional liability coverage in the case of destruction, loss, damage or delay of their checked baggage.
+In an event a passenger is declaring a baggage of higher value than the carrier's maximum liability (approximately \$2350CAD), they must be directed to have the piece sent as cargo.
+Cargo have the ability to offer coverage (see Canadian North Cargo Tariff).